houseabsolute/precious/README.md

 documentation](https://doc.rust-lang.org/cargo/commands/cargo-install.html)
 for the rules on where the binary is installed.

-### godownloader

-The binaries are published to GitHub using [goreleaser](https://goreleaser.com/).
-There is a sister tool called [godownloader](https://github.com/goreleaser/godownloader) that can be used to automate the installation of anything published by goreleaser.
-I highly recommend using this if you want to automate the installation of precious as part of your workflow.

-To create a download script using `godownloader` just run `godownloader --repo=houseabsolute/precious > ./godownloader-precious.sh`.
-Now you can run the `godownloader-precious.sh` script to download the `precious` binary.
-By default, this script downloads the latest version of Precious, but you can also pass an explicit version number.

 ## Configuration

 Precious is configured via a single `precious.toml` file that lives in your